-Staff proposes to amend provisions for vegetation removal permits in critical areas.
-The vegetation removal permit would remain exempt from fees, but the specific provisions that allow trees to be removed would be clarified.
+The proposed amendments to the vegetation removal section include creating a new section heading for ease of finding the requirements, rather than being located in a sub-subsection of the chapter.
+It will also clarify submittal materials and the standards for approval.
 Currently the code uses the terminology "topping" and allows it in certain circumstances.
 Tree topping is not an approved method of abatement by certified arborists, and the code is proposed to reflect current practices.
-Notice that the definitions were abbreviated from the November draft version based on the discussion at that workshop.